michaelrubens/michaelrubens.github.io/_pages/about.md

 ---
 **Michael Rubens** is an Assistant Professor of Economics at UCLA.
 He works in the fields of industrial organization and labor economics.

-His research agenda focuses on market power in vertical relations, and aims to better understand the drivers and consequences of buyer power.
+His research agenda aims to increase understanding of the drivers and consequences of market power in vertically related industries and on factor markets.

 [Curriculum Vitae](/files/cv_michaelrubens.pdf)
 [E-mail](mailto:rubens@econ.ucla.edu)